 I don't know how the weather has been where you live, but it's been a bit strange here.
-Warm day, cold day, rain day, snow day.
-Crazy.
+First a warm day, then a cold day, then a rainy day, and then a snowy day... completely crazy!
 We'll have temps in the 60s later this week, but this morning we awoke to a blanket of ice on everything.
 Of course ice equals no school, much to the delight of my teenagers.
-They took advantage of their extra time by sleeping in.
-I took advantage of my extra time of having them home by making a breakfast that would normally be reserved for the weekend.
-This recipe is an adaptation of one given to me by one of my sisters years ago - we love the warm hints of vanilla and cinnamon.
+They took advantage of the extra time by sleeping in.
+I took advantage of the extra time by making a special breakfast that would normally be reserved for the weekend.
+This recipe is an adaptation of one give to me by one of my sisters years ago - we love the warm hints of vanilla and cinnamon.

 Vanilla Cinnamon French Toast